 - Require financial institutions to establish, implement and maintain effective fair conduct programmes throughout their businesses that ensure they meet the requirement to treat consumers fairly

 - Require financial institutions to comply with their fair conduct programme

 - Require financial institutions and intermediaries involved in the chain of distribution to comply with regulations that regulate incentives.
 These regulations will be able to restrict sales incentives based on volume or value targets, eg soft commissions such as overseas trips, bonuses for selling a certain number of financial products, or leader boards.

-The FMA has released guidance in relation to applying for a financial institution licence and on preparing fair conduct programmes, as well as the final standard conditions for financial institution licences.
+The FMA has released guidance in relation to applying for a financial institution licence, on preparing fair conduct programmes and on intermediated distributions, as well as the final standard conditions for financial institution licences.